Africa Fashion Tour le journal de la mode africaine. Jk Dressing Collection

 Sign up for Africa Fashion Tour’s exclusive newsletter to discover previews of captivating articles, interviews with renowned designers, and unique podcasts immersing you in the world of African fashion.

-Get privileged behind-the-scenes access to the African fashion industry.
+Get privileged behind-the-scenes access to the modern African fashion industry.
 Explore our tailor-made partnership offers to promote your products to a passionate community.
 Associate your brand with our media and benefit from unique visibility.

 Contact us today to discuss customized partnership opportunities and help grow the African fashion industry.